 About Andrew Fanous, MD

-Dr. Andrew Fanous is a board eligible neurosurgeon.
+Dr. Andrew Fanous is a board-certified neurosurgeon.
 He joined Inova Medical Group with more than seven years of clinical experience.
 He has a special interest in surgical management of spine disorders and tumors.

 Dr. Andrew Fanous is a native of Alexandria, Egypt.
 He graduated magna cum laude from Middlebury College, where he completed his undergraduate studies in molecular biology, biochemistry and German literature with highest departmental honors.
 At that time, he investigated gene expression changes during neural progenitor cell differentiation at the Max-Planck Institute for Molecular Genetics in Germany.
 He received a fellowship grant at the Freie Universität for his work on the purification of a novel protein involved in pain transmission within the spinal cord.
 In 2011, Dr. Fanous completed his Medical Doctorate with a major in surgery from the University of Vermont College of Medicine.
 During medical school, he was the recipient of the 2008 College of Medicine Research Fellowship Grant for his work on reactive gliosis in mice following subarachnoid hemorrhage.